-To help you quickly determine whether this permit affects you, what your requirements are, and what to do next, the MPCA has developed an Applicability flow chart (wq-wwprm9-04).
+Use this flow chart to determine whether this permit affects you, what your requirements are, and what to do next: Applicability flow chart (wq-wwprm9-04).
 Threshold information summarized in the flow chart is discussed in detail below.

 Which pesticide activities are affected?